In the Kitch

 Jump to Recipe

 While often used as a kind of decoration to go with other desserts, marzipan is delicious enough to be eaten on its own in many forms.
-Today, we're showing you how to make one of them that we think will really impress you--marzipan nut balls.
+But, it can also be used to create a multitude of delicious marzipan recipes!

 One of the best features of marzipan is how versatile it is.
 You can easily mix things up by trying different types of nuts, different citrus, or adding some chocolate to your next batch just to see what you like.